 All the info and recipe inspiration you need to have the best vegan backpacking food for your next adventure

-Lightweight, nutritious, tasty, easy, vegan backpacking food… sounds pretty niche, right?
+Lightweight, nutritious, tasty, affordable and easy vegan backpacking food… sounds pretty niche, right?
 Well, it’s simpler than you think!

-- Things to consider when choosing food for your backpacking trip
+- Things to consider when choosing food for a backpacking trip

-- What types of food to take on your trip and nutrition information
+- What types of vegan foods to take on your trip and nutrition information

-- Snacks and homemade recipes for the trail
+- Snacks and homemade vegan recipes for the trail

 - Lunch ideas